The Tour de France 1964 Mustang #83

 maybe that picture was a spy shot somebody took and pinned on the

 workbench at the Abarth factory.
+Just a guess, but a strange label on

 A Mustang with a Tecalemit Jackson fuel